 Unemployed workers who have lost their jobs through no fault of their own may be eligible for benefits as long as they meet all of the Nevada unemployment eligibility requirements.

-To file an initial Nevada unemployment application:
+How to file an initial Nevada unemployment application

 When you establish a claim you have not requested any specific week’s benefits.
 This will be a separate action.
 In addition, when you establish a claim, it will remain valid for one year, or until all of your benefits are exhausted.